 Check the "Possible Causes" listed above.
 Visually inspect the related wiring harness and connectors.
 Check for damaged components and look for broken, bent, pushed out, or corroded connector's pins.

-This code means that the Powertrain Control Module (PCM) didn't complete a full diagnose cycle, and is set when the battery have been disconnected, codes have been cleared or sometimes even when the vehicle have been towed.
-No scanner it's necessary to clear the code, driving the vehicle for a few minutes (sometimes more) to complete the diagnose cycle will clear the code.
-Clearing the code will reset the light unless other codes present.
+This code just means that the Powertrain Control Module (PCM) didn't complete a full diagnosis cycle, and is set when the battery has been disconnected, codes have been cleared, or sometimes even when the vehicle has been towed.
+No scanner is necessary to clear the code, driving the vehicle for a few minutes (sometimes more) to complete the diagnosis cycle will clear the code.
+Clearing the code will reset the light unless other codes are present.